You are here

 1ISGlobal, Barcelona, Spain; 2Institut Hospital del Mar d’Investigacions Mèdiques, 3IDIAPJGOL, Barcelona, Spain Barcelona, Spain; 4Agency for Health Quality and Assessment of Catalonia, Barcelona, Spain

 Background.
-Increasing evidence from epidemiological studies based on individual-level data indicate that air pollution exposure may be associated with severity of COVID-19.
-We aimed to test whether: 1) long-term exposure to air pollution is associated with COVID-19 hospital admission or mortality in the general population; 2) short-term exposure to air pollution is associated with COVID-19 hospital admission or mortality following COVID-19 diagnosis; 3) there are vulnerable population subgroups; and 4) the influence of long-term air pollution exposure on COVID-19 hospital admissions and mortality differed from that for respiratory infections not due to SARS-CoV-2 infection.
+Evidence from epidemiological studies based on individual-level data indicate that air pollution may be associated with COVID-19 severity.
+We aimed to test whether: 1) long-term exposure to air pollution is associated with COVID-19 hospital admission or mortality in the general population; 2) short-term exposure to air pollution is associated with COVID-19 hospital admission following COVID-19 diagnosis; 3) there are vulnerable population subgroups; and 4) the influence of long-term air pollution exposure on COVID-19 hospital admissions and mortality differed from that for non-COVID-19 respiratory infections.

 Methods.
 We constructed a cohort covering nearly the full population of Catalonia through electronic health record linkage, with follow up from 1 Jan 2015 to Dec 31 2020.
-Exposures at residential address were estimated using the ELAPSE models and newly developed spatio-temporal models of PM2.5, PM10, NO2, and maximum 8h-average O3 at a spatial resolution of 250m for the period 2018-2020 covering the area of Catalonia.
+Exposures at residential address were estimated using newly developed spatio-temporal models of PM2.5, PM10, NO2, and maximum 8h-average O3 at a spatial resolution of 250m for the period 2018-2020.